 Pay the neighbours a visit

 If you’re really serious about proceeding with buying the house, pop next door and ring the bell.
-You can do this under the guise of getting honest feedback about living in the area: getting a perspective from someone who isn’t trying to sell it to you.
-You can ask them about the other neighbours too.
+You can do this under the guise of getting honest feedback about living in the area: getting a perspective from someone who isn’t trying to sell the benefits of the area to you.
+You can ask them about the other neighbours at the same time.

 This form should disclose details of any disputes that have occurred between the seller and their neighbours.
 This can include:

 - Written exchanges

 - Problems with maintenance of any shared areas